thisisjustausername/mhbai/README.md

 - enable the export button in home.html just when the data is loaded
 - test exporting
 - important bug-fix.
 For pages always the pages of the shortest module are used.
 For the website and export, show the pages for all mhbs and specify which page list correlates to which mhb
+- restructure file structure to make it more intuitiv